radaniba/studyGroup/lessons/README.md

 It's hard to time a hands-on lesson because it depends on your audience and their preferred pace.
 Your best bet is to plan to cover the basics within an hour at a slow pace, but have some extra optional material at the end if things go faster than expected.
+Importantly, if you do not get through everything, it's okay.
+It's better that you leave stuff out than rush through the material.
+Your notes will (hopefully) be published, so people can learn in their own time afterwards.

 ## Ensure the topic is of general interest